-Most low back pain is not a symptom of a serious underlying disorder, and does not require extensive visits to a doctor, chiropractor, x-ray or other images.
+Most low back pain is not a symptom of a severe underlying disorder and does not require extensive visits to a doctor, chiropractor, x-ray, or other images.

-Most of the time, you can continue with your normal activity, while avoiding strenuous activity.
+You can continue with your regular activity most of the time while avoiding strenuous activity.

-Until you have recovered, over-the-counter painkillers such as acetaminophen and nonsteroidal anti-inflammatory drugs, such as ibuprofen and naproxen , should relieve pain.
+Until you have recovered, over-the-counter painkillers such as acetaminophen and nonsteroidalnonsteroidal anti-inflammatory drugs, such as ibuprofen and naproxen, should relieve pain.

 Please consult your health care provider if: